 As a winner of the Copernicus Masters Challenge, Svarmi will have access to Copernicus satellite data.
 This will be a big step forward in the development of Myriad.
 For example, we can now improve our ongoing methods of environmental change detection can be up-scaled from drone images to satellite images.
 As a result, this will create more accurate and complete data than are currently possible using either drones or satellites for monitoring environmental changes.

-Svarmi presented Myriad at the Space Oscars 2018
+Svarmi presented Myriad at the Space Awards 2018

-Svarmi team members Victor, Tryggvi and Hallgrímur attended the 2018 Space Oscars in Marseille, France on the 4th of December.
-At the Oscars, they presented the project and meet with mentors for the Myriad project.
+Svarmi team members Victor, Tryggvi and Hallgrímur attended the 2018 Space Awards in Marseille, France on the 4th of December.
+At the awards, they presented the project and meet with mentors for the Myriad project.
 In addition to receiving the award and access to Copernicus satellite data, Svarmi will also receive mentoring from some of the biggest names in remote sensing.